wso2/identity-apps/modules/authenticate/README.md

 # Authenticate module for React Applications

-This module can be used enable OIDC based authentication for React applications.
+This module can be used to enable OIDC based authentication for React applications.

 ## Install
 Add following dependency in your package.json file.